Garcia-Jess/Garcia-Jess/README.md

 💻 I’ve also got some knowledge of Node.js, Express, and MongoDB, which helps me understand how the back-end works when building full applications.

+📊 On top of web development, I'm also interested in data analysis and Natural Language Processing (NLP) using Python.
+Exploring these areas allows me to combine my love for technology and languages in exciting ways.

 🤹🏾‍♂️ Always learning and open to new challenges, I’m excited to continue growing and using my skills in real projects, combining tech with design in a fun and creative way!